30 Mind-Blowing Health Benefits of Pets

 From soothing muscle aches to slashing stress to even increasing your longevity, owning pet offers some serious health benefits.
 But a pet in the house is more than just a fun new family member: it’s a bona fide mini medicine cabinet.
 Here they are.

-1 They help your heart.
+1 Pets help your heart.

 2 They keep you happy.